Frequently Asked Questions

 *Flute, clarinet, and vibraphone auditions will be accepted from players who specialize on those instruments, but positions in NYO Jazz will only be offered to exceptional candidates.
 There will be opportunities for musicians who double on those instruments to be featured as well.

 Yes, but a separate application is required for each instrument.
 Please note that if you are a saxophone player who doubles on flute or clarinet / bass clarinet, there is no need to submit a separate application.
-However, if you are proficient on one of these instruments, we encourage you to include a sample of your playing with your audition materials.
+However, must submit examples for each doubling instrument listed on your application.

 Yes, as long as you still meet the eligibility requirements.
 Please note that all players are required to re-apply and submit a new audition video each year.